puppetlabs/puppet-specifications/language/resource-api/README.md

 * `autorequire`, `autobefore`, `autosubscribe`, and `autonotify`: a hash mapping resource types to titles.
 The titles must either be constants, or, if the value starts with a dollar sign, a reference to the value of an attribute.
 If the specified resources exist in the catalog, Puppet will create the relationsships requested here.
 * `features`: a list of API feature names, specifying which optional parts of this spec the provider supports.
 Currently defined features: `canonicalize`, `simple_get_filter`, and `supports_noop`.
 See below for details.

-For autoloading work, this code needs to go into `lib/puppet/type/<name>.rb` in your module.
+For autoloading to work, this code needs to go into `lib/puppet/type/<name>.rb` in your module.

 ###  Composite Namevars ("title_patterns")

 Each resource being managed must be identified by a unique title.
 Usually this is fairly straightforward and a single attribute can be used to act as an identifier.
 Sometimes though, you need a composite of two attributes to uniquely identify the resource you want to manage.

 If multiple attributes are defined with the `namevar` behaviour, the type SHOULD specify `title_patterns` that will tell Resource API how to get at the attributes from the title.
 If `title_patterns` is not specified a default pattern is applied, and matches against the first declared `namevar`.

 > Note: The order of title_patterns is important.
 You should declare the most specific pattern first and end with the most generic.